-While the International Classification of Crime for Statistical Purposes (ICCS) provides the framework for recording homicide and crime data, according to the situational context, geographical location, date, time and motive, very few countries release national data on the circumstances surrounding gender-related killings of women and girls.
+While the ICCS classification provides the framework for recording homicide and crime data according to the situational context, geographical location, date, time and motive, very few countries release national data on the circumstances surrounding gender-related killings of women and girls.
 Anecdotal information is available for very few countries.
-Reports from Argentina and Peru indicate that the majority of gender-related killings of women and girls, or femicide, in those countries are perpetrated in large cities, usually the capital.
-In the case of Peru, the mechanism for committing femicide is often asphyxiation or strangulation, stabbing, beating or shooting by firearm. $^{11}$ Over the period 2011-2014, the majority of gender-related killings in Peru occurred in the private sphere, whether in the house occupied by the perpetrator and the victim, the house of the victim or the house of the perpetrator. $^{12}$
+Reports from Argentina and Peru indicate that the majority of gender-related killings of women and girls, or femicides, in those countries are perpetrated in large cities, usually the capital.
+In the case of Peru, the mechanisms for committing femicide are mainly asphyxiation or strangulation, stabbing, beating or shooting by firearm.
+Over the period 2011-2014, the majority of gender-related killings in Peru occurred in the private sphere, whether in the house occupied by the perpetrator and the victim, the house of the victim or the house of the perpetrator.

-&lt;sup>10 Registro Nacional de Femicidios de la Justicia Argentina, Datos estadísticos del poder judicial sobre femicidios 2014-2016.
-Available at https://www.csjn.gov.ar/om/femicidios.html.
+Argentina, Supreme Court of Justice, "Registro Nacional de Femicidios de la Justicia Argentina: Datos estadísticos del poder judicial sobre femicidios 2014-2016".
+Available at www.csjn.gov.ar/om/femicidios.html.